 Why galvanize steel rebar

 Hot dip galvanized coatings have been used globally to efficiently protect steel rebar for many years.
 An increased corrosion resistance allows for greater tolerance on concrete quality and coverage.
-There are many reasons why you should galvanize steel reinforcement:
+There are five reasons why you should galvanize steel reinforcement:

 - To prevent corrosion of rebar before being embedded in concrete.
 The hot dip galvanized coating is corrosion resistant and prevents corrosion of the reinforcement before it is embedded in concrete.